crlcu/scheduler/readme.md

 - Notifications can be sent via email or as a message on Slack.

 ## Instalation

+- Make sure you have PHP >= 5.5.9
+- Mare sure you have these packages installed curl php5-curl  php5-mysql

 ```
 composer install
 php -r "copy('.env.example', '.env');"